GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/08.371-380/05.Our-Song-of-Praise/docs.md

 ---
+title: |
-title: 375.
-Our Song of Praise
+    375. Our Song of Praise - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 375.
+Our Song of Praise.
+For the beauty of the earth, For the glory of the skies, For the love which from our birth Over and around us lies, Lord of all, to thee we raise This our grateful song of praise.
+    keywords:  |
-    keywords: Christ in Song, Our Song of Praise, For the beauty of the earth,
+        Christ in Song, adventhymnals, advent hymnals, Our Song of Praise, For the beauty of the earth.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 375. OUR SONG OF PRAISE
+####  Christ in Song,

 ```txt
 1.